biolevol/biolevol.github.io/_pages/teaching.md

 Peer-review and editorship:

-In 2025, I joined *Heredity* as Guest Editor for a special issue on structural variation, co-editing with Omer Gokcumen, Megan Dennis, and Ellen Leffler.
+In 2024, I joined *Heredity* as Guest Editor for a special issue on structural variation, co-editing with Omer Gokcumen, Megan Dennis, and Ellen Leffler.
+Since September 1st, 2025, I have joined *Heredity* as an Associate Editor.
 I complement this editorial role with formal training through the *GSA Journals Peer Review Training Program* and the *eLife Early-Career Reviewers Pool*.